gburgett/blog/content/post/sometimes_its_tough.md

 	</img>
 </div>

 The point is that it's not glamorous or rosy or fun all the time.
 In the in-between, the day to day, it's difficult and challenging and tiring.
+You don't come to a new place, even in your home culture, and start being impactful right away.
 It takes effort and patience.
-I'm asking God every day for more patience.
 I admire the teammates I have, who have been doing this for years on end.
 Some of them in tough soil where they haven't seen much fruit at all.
 But nothing worthwhile ever comes without effort.
 I never expected this to be easy.

 One of the people at the stint conference said (and I'm paraphrasing), "God does less in 1 year than you hope, but more in 5 years than you can imagine."
 I think that quote will ring true for a lot of people in ministry.
 I've been told that for foreign missionaries, ministry doesn't really take off until your 2nd year, when you have a better command of the language & better understanding of the culture.
 I'm trusting God that next year I'll read this blog post again, and think about how worthwhile all this investment is.